lukkeutgens/Homelab/proxmox/installation.md

 2. Setup hard-drive settings
 3. Enter password and email adress
 4. Setup the network interface.
 Be aware, you need a full domain name.
 For example: pve.homelab.local
-5. Let installer do it's thing
+5. Let the installer do it's thing

 After installation you can login using the user `root` with the set password:
 - On server console to login to Debian Host OS